Top Line Results

 Top 100 portfolio outperforms MSCI

-The BrandZ™ China Top 100 Portfolio, which includes all the brands in the China Top 100 ranking, has increased 179.1 percent since July 2010, almost three times the rate of the MSCI China Index, which increased only 61.6 percent over the same period.
+The BrandZ™ China Top 100 Portfolio, which includes all the brands in the China Top 100 ranking, increased 145.3 percent during the past decade, over three times the rate of the MSCI China Index, which increased only 40.4 percent.